hnm27/userstories-to-testcases/README.md

 1. pipenv sync (to download all dependencies from the Pipfile)
 2. pipenv shell (to create a new virtual environment and activate it)

-To run all tests in the /tests directory, run the following command:
+To run all tests in the /tests directory, run the following command:<br />
-For Mac terminal - python -m unittest discover -s tests -p '*.py' For Windows command line - python -m unittest discover -s tests -p *.py
+For Mac terminal - python -m unittest discover -s tests -p '*.py'<br />
+For Windows command line - python -m unittest discover -s tests -p *.py